 Posted by Mei-Ling Huang, Partner

-This emergency legislation is being pushed through in record time to allow the country to deal with this crisis as quickly as possible.
-Much of the Bill paves the way for various bodies, such as HMRC and the Nursing and Midwifery Council, to put emergency measures in place.
+This emergency legislation was pushed through in record time to allow the country to deal with this crisis quickly.
+Much of the Act paves the way for local authorities, CCGs, the NHS and HMRC to put emergency measures in place.

-The Government describes the Bill as having four main effects, specifically:
+The Government describes the Act as having four main effects:

-What parts of this Bill are critical for care providers?
+What parts of this Act are critical for care providers?

-This measure is included in the Bill to prevent delayed transfers of care.
-CHC assessments are seen as a bottleneck, which prevent rapid discharges.
-The Government wants to free up beds as quickly as possible.
-These assessments require local authority and NHS employees’ time so the Government may temporarily delay the requirement to carry them out until after the coronavirus peak.
+The Act contains a provision relating to CHC funding, which is designed to prevent delayed transfers of care.
+CHC assessments are seen as a bottleneck, which prevent rapid hospital discharges.
+CHC assessments require local authority and NHS employees’ time so to free up beds, the Government may temporarily delay the requirement to carry out CHC assessments until after the coronavirus peaks.

 The guidance says: